Lulexs/SimpleGroupChat/README.md

 Simple group chat application made using python sockets.
-Application should work on any os, as long as there is python installed.
-To try application clone repository or manually download files.
-To run server from command line run python server.py <any_loopback_ip> <port> or python3 for linux.
-After that clients can be started via python client.py <same_ip_used_for_server> <same_port>.
+It works on any operating system with Python installed.
+To get started, clone the repository or download the files manually.
+To run the server, open the command line and enter python server.py <any_loopback_ip> (or python3 for Linux).
+Then, clients can join the chat by running python client.py <same_ip_used_for_server> <same_port>.
 Inspiration: https://realpython.com/python-sockets/